What am I growing inside my Vegepod?

 Certainly there has been no need to water any of the plants growing inside my Vegepod over autumn and winter, but as I recall, my Vegepod was only watered a couple of times, last spring and summer.
 When I set my Vegepod up, the growing compartments were filled with water retentive compost from Dalefoot Composts.
 I find that plants grown in Dalefoot Compost require less irrigation than plants grown in regular compost.

-My Vegepod is not connected up to a tap or a water butt, as this growing system was in its old position (if you’re interested, you can click this link to read about the automatic watering my Vegepod plants enjoyed when they were growing in the sunshine, near a tap).
+Currently, my Vegepod is not connected up to a tap or a water butt, so any water my plants receive is deposited by rain or hand watering.
+However, if you’re interested in finding out more about the Vegepod’s watering system, you can click this link to read about the automated watering my Vegepod plants enjoyed when they were growing in the sunshine, near a tap).
 The plants are watered by hand, as and when they need it.

 In sheltered situations, such as the one I’ve intentionally moved my Vegepod to, the air circulation can be impaired, which can lead to less than ideal growing conditions; having said this, I’ve not experienced any problems, so far.

 The Vegepod’s protective cover is a great feature that helps prevent any plant pests from coming into contact with my home-grown vegetables and salads.
 There is a very tiny, narrow gap around the edge of the Vegepod, but this isn’t a problem – I’ve found that the Vegepod’s cover is very effective at protecting my plants from pests.